mkreitze/libFBCAGen/README.md

 ![L4](https://raw.githubusercontent.com/mkreitze/libFBCAGen/master/resources/updateMap%204.png)

 **genText**
 Saves an FBCA into a text document.
-This is done by turning the levelmap into an integer string and (optionally) writing the FBCAs score matrix, g, n, torus width, torus length and cell neighbourhoods as, sMs{fbca.scoreMatrix}g{fbca.g}n{fbca.n}w{fbca.torusWidth}l{fbca.torusLength}neighbours{fbca.neighbourhood}
+This is done by first (optionally) saving the cells of the FBCA as a string of integers representing each cells state.
+The following string;

+sMs{fbca.scoreMatrix}g{fbca.g}n{fbca.n}w{fbca.torusWidth}l{fbca.torusLength}neighbours{fbca.neighbourhood}

+then records the g (updates), n (number of states), torus width, torus length and each cells neighbourhood.

 ``` python
 # saves fbca in a text doc
 # Input: FBCA, directory, fileName, newFile, justMap